catalaix/catalaix-kg/README.md

 # Catalaix Knowledge Graph

-This repository contains the demo for the Catalaix knowledge graph (KG).
+This repository contains the demo for the Catalaix knowledge graph (KG):

-It contains the following manually curated artifacts:

 1. the [reactions](curation/reactions.tsv) including the substrates, products, and literature references describing the reactions